-Regarding Substances of Very High Concern (SVHC), all substances that were on the EU REACH candidate list were carried over onto the UK REACH candidate list when UK REACH came into force.
-The UK REACH work program for 2021-22 committed to assess those substances that have been added to the EU REACH candidate list since UK REACH came into force, to consider if it was appropriate to add them to the UK REACH candidate list.
+Regarding Substances of Very High Concern (SVHC), all substances that were on the EU REACH candidate list were carried over onto the UK REACH Candidate List of substances of very high concern (SVHCs) for Authorization when UK REACH came into force (version of June 25th, 2020).
+The UK REACH work programme for 2021/22 states that HSE will assess all the substances that have been submitted for identification as Substances of Very High Concern (SVHCs) in EU REACH at the time the work programme was published (if they are not already on the UK REACH Candidate List) and consider if they are appropriate for SVHC identification in UK REACH.
 Recently, HSE has assessed 11 substances and substance groups as potential UK SVHC that were submitted for identification as SVHC in EU REACH in 2021.
-For details about UK REACH approach to including substances of very high concern on the candidate list see the policy paper (published on 9 December 2021).
+For details about UK REACH approach to including substances of very high concern on the candidate list see the policy paper (published on December 9th, 2021).
 The Defra Secretary of State, Welsh ministers, Scottish ministers and HSE can put a substance forward for inclusion on the candidate list.
 HSE, with the Environment Agency will then prepare a dossier in accordance with Annex 15 of UK REACH to formally identify how a substance meets the SVHC criteria.
-Information on these substances will be published on the HSE Consultations Hub and interested parties will be invited to comment within a set timeframe.
-If no comments are received, the substance will be included on the Candidate List.
-Where comments are received, these will be taken into account by HSE when making a decision regarding the inclusion of the substance in the Candidate List.

-Periodically, HSE will recommend priority substances for inclusion in the Authorisation List.
-HSE further published UK REACH Candidate List of substances of very high concern (SVHCs) for Authorisation as well as the UK REACH Authorisation List (Annex 14).
-The database on authorisation decisions gives information on the time-limited use of SVHC under UK REACH.
+Periodically, HSE will recommend priority substances for inclusion in the Authorization List and publishes the UK REACH Authorization List (Annex 14).
+The database on authorization decisions gives information on granted authorizations and applications in progress.